Arie Luyendyk Jr. Revealed His Wife, Lauren Burnham, Suffered A Heartbreaking Miscarriage Recently

 The couple, who met and fell in love on ABC’s The Bachelor, gave their fans an inside look at what happened the moment they discovered that Lauren was pregnant to the time when they found out that she had lost the baby.
 They sat down together to share their story.
 Arie explained that he thought something was up when his wife started acting the same way she did when she was pregnant with their daughter, Alessi, who just turned 1 on May 29.
-Lauren didn’t believe him, so she decided to prank her husband by buying a couple of pregnancy tests and marking the one as being positive.
-The other one she peed on like normal.
+Lauren didn’t believe him, so she decided to prank her husband by buying a couple of pregnancy tests and marking one as being positive.
+She actually peed on the other one.

 Unfortunately, things took a turn for the worse.
-Lauren’s first appointment was right in the middle of the coronavirus pandemic and that meant that Arie wasn’t able to go in with her.
+Lauren’s first doctor’s appointment was right in the midst of the coronavirus pandemic and that meant Arie wasn’t able to go in with her.
 As he waited outside, the 28-year-old mom had an ultrasound done, but things got somewhat confusing.
-It showed she was only 5 weeks long, but Lauren assumed she was further along than that.
-The doctor explained that either she ovulated late or that this pregnancy was not viable.
+It showed she was only five weeks long, but Lauren assumed she was further along than that.
+The doctor explained that either she ovulated late or that the pregnancy was not viable.

 This time the doctor revealed that Lauren had what is called a “missed miscarriage.”
-Her body wasn’t signaling that she had a miscarriage, which is why her hormone levels continued to rise.
-Her body was still signaling that she was pregnant.
+Her body wasn’t signaling that she had a miscarriage, which was why her hormone levels continued to rise.
+In other words, her body thought she was still pregnant.

 View this post on Instagram